larien/connect/monolith/README.md

 * `http://localhost:30000/` - Frontend ReactJS Application

 #### Deployment Note
 You may notice the odd port numbers being served to `localhost`.
 [By default, Kubernetes services are only exposed to one another in an internal network](https://kubernetes.io/docs/concepts/services-networking/service/).
-This means that `udaconnect-app` and `udaconnect-api` can talk to one another.
+This means that `udaconnect-app` and `connect-api` can talk to one another.
 For us to connect to the cluster as an "outsider", we need to a way to expose these services to `localhost`.

 Connections to the Kubernetes services have been set up through a [NodePort](https://kubernetes.io/docs/concepts/services-networking/service/#nodeport).
 (While we would use a technology like an [Ingress Controller](https://kubernetes.io/docs/concepts/services-networking/ingress-controllers/) to expose our Kubernetes services in deployment, a NodePort will suffice for development.)